bavernet/memeater/README.md

                     are supported.
 The modifier 'p' specifies the number of pages to allocate.
 Minor divergences from the specified size are possible.

+    -s <size>       Sets the amount of memory which can be swapped out.
+                    The modifiders are same to '-m' option's.